Step 1: Getting Started

 - Name: Your business name.

 - Address: In the three separate text boxes provided, enter your street address, city/state, and zip code of your physical location.
+You MUST have a physical location!

 - Phone Number: Enter your phone number so people can call your business directly from your Facebook page.